Gusgus127/Pong-Tournament/README.md

-Part 1: Pong Tournament – DQN and REINFORCE
+Part 1: Solving the Pong Environment
 This part of the project implements and compares two reinforcement learning approaches, Deep Q-Networks (DQN) and REINFORCE, in the Atari Pong environment.
 The objective is to analyze the differences between a value-based and a policy-based method under the same experimental conditions.

 The PongNoFrameskip-v4 environment from Gymnasium is used with standard Atari preprocessing, including frame skipping, grayscale conversion, resizing, frame stacking, and reward clipping.
 This ensures stable training and consistent observations for both agents.